Master's Programme in Supply Management

-Supply management is a unique Master's programme in Finland, providing expertise on strategic supply and supplier management.
-The programme is designed to correspond to the growing needs of today's business by educating open-minded, innovative managers in the fields of supply management and purchasing.
+The Master's Programme in Supply Management is unique in Finland, providing expertise on strategic supply and supplier management.
+The programme corresponds to the growing needs of today's business by educating open-minded, innovative managers in the fields of supply management and purchasing.

 Supply management is a cross-functional activity of a firm, requiring a broad understanding of international business.
 Your studies will integrate strategic management, international business and relationship management in supply networks.

 Your studies will aggregate theories and concepts of business and technology and present recent applications and methods in the field, thus promoting your problem-solving, decision-making and analytical skills.
 You will gain specialised knowledge about the elements of supply strategies and factors of interaction in supply networks.